 A multidisciplinary team is a group of community professionals and/or community members who come together for a common cause.
 The two most common teams that focus on sexual assault response are Coordinated Community Response Team (CCRT) and Sexual Assault Response Team (SART).
 Although the latter has traditionally been the most common, best practice is to have a CCRT which creates a more inclusive and survivor centered approach by including community members and survivors.

-Sexual Assault Response Team (SART): A Sexual Assault Response Team is a multidisciplinary team that provides direct intervention to sexual assault survivors when they choose to interact with the legal system.
-A SART is comprised of professionals who partner together to provide inter-agency, coordinated responses to sexual assault in order to: 1) meet the needs of victims/survivors by creating inclusive, comprehensive protocols, and 2) more effectively hold those who cause harm/offenders accountables by coordinating effective investigation and prosecution efforts in connection with a report of sexual assault.
+- Sexual Assault Response Team (SART): A Sexual Assault Response Team is a multidisciplinary team that provides direct intervention to sexual assault survivors when they choose to interact with the legal system.
+A SART is comprised of professionals who partner together to provide inter-agency, coordinated responses to sexual assault in order to 1) meet the needs of victims/survivors by creating inclusive, comprehensive protocols and 2) more effectively hold those who cause harm/offenders accountable by coordinating effective investigation and prosecution efforts in connection with a report of sexual assault.
 Below is a list of agencies often represented in SARTs, but is not exhaustive.

 Work Done by CCRTs and SARTs:

 - Provide internal information sharing and cross-training with and for team members

 - Show commitment to community and sexual assault victims/survivors

 - Be accountable to community and sexual assault victims/survivors